-Visit the Employment at Columbia page to view an up-to-date list of support staff and office of administration positions.
+Visit the Jobs at Columbia page to view an up-to-date list of support staff and office of administration positions.
 From that page, choose "Search Open Positions" and then choose "Libraries" from the drop-down Job Family menu.

-- The Graduate Student Internship Program in Primary Sources is designed to enrich graduate studies and professional training in primary sources through an introduction to archival work, supplemented with a program of lectures, workshops and tours.
+The Graduate Student Internship Program in Primary Sources is designed to enrich graduate studies and professional training in primary sources through an introduction to archival work, supplemented with a program of lectures, workshops and tours.
 Participating Columbia University Libraries include the Avery Architectural & Fine Arts Library, the Burke Library at Union Theological Seminary, and the Rare Book & Manuscript Library.
 Graduate or professional students, currently matriculated at Columbia University, are eligible to apply.
 This is a paid internship.
 For more information and application guidelines, please see the Internship Program in Primary Sources page.